RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/VgaDraw.rst

 ====================

 Move to folder RedPitaya/fpga/prj/Examples.
-Uncomment the line "set project_name Vga_image" and comment all files in the make_project.tcl file.
+Uncomment the line "set project_name Vga_draw" and comment all files in the make_project.tcl file.
-Open Vivado and in Vivado Tcl Console navigate to the base folder: RedPitaya/fpga/prj/Examples.
+Open Vivado and in Vivado Tcl Console navigate to the base folder: *RedPitaya/fpga/prj/Examples*.

 .. figure:: img/VgaImage2.png
     :alt: Logo